ItsWendell/marvin-js/README.md

 SLACK_TOKEN=YOUR-BOT-TOKEN-HERE
 ```

 If you want to test the 42 intranet integration you'll need an app secret and key from 42.
 [Read more about this here.](https://api.intra.42.fr/apidoc/guides/getting_started#create-an-application).
+For this bot to be useful for other purposes we'll focus on making the intranet integration as modular as possible.

 ```(env)
 INTRA42_CLIENT_ID=
 INTRA42_CLIENT_SECRET=
 INTRA42_CAMPUS_ID=
 ```

-(Optionally set your primary campus for the bot)

 Run a local MongoDB database with [Docker Compose](https://docs.docker.com/compose/install/) in a seperate console;